 Willamette River (Oregon City to Columbia River)

 The lower Willamette through Portland and several suburbs is one of the few rivers in the world that offers salmon and steelhead fishing in a big city.
-It’s Oregon’s top producer of spring chinook and at times offers some very good fishing for bass and panfish, sturgeon, shad and other fish close to the metropolitan area.
+This is Oregon’s top producer of spring chinook and at times offers some very good fishing for smallmouth bass and panfish, sturgeon, shad and other fish close to the metropolitan area.
 The first spring chinook is usually caught in January or February, but the run comes on better in March and peaks in late April and May.
 Popular (and often crowded) spots include areas near the mouth of the Clackamas River and upstream below Willamette Falls at Oregon City and West Linn.
 Clackamette and Meldrum Bar parks at the Clackamas mouth in the Gladstone area offer some of the better shore angling, but boat anglers dominate the catch.
 Coho and steelhead are less commonly caught in the Willamette than its tributaries, but Meldrum Bar produces catches for an enthusiast group of regulars.
-Sturgeon numbers are highest in fall and winter but ODFW plans to eliminate harvests below the falls by 2014.
+Sturgeon numbers are highest in fall and winter but ODFW stopped harvests below the falls in 2014.
 Shad fishing can be hot in the Willamette from early May into early July, with a peak in June.
 Shad fishing is best below the falls and near the mouth of the Clackamas.
 Bass and panfish are spread throughout the lower river.
 Look for plentiful smallmouth bass around rocky banks and riprap.
 Crappie are often found among pilings.
 Note: The state advises anglers not to eat bass, catfish and carp caught in the Portland Harbor within this section of river.
 See the ODFW annual regulations booklet for details.